Roman Fitness Systems

 • Barbell Romanian Deadlift: 205 pounds for 16 reps

-NOTE: UNFORTUNATELY, I was having Dave shoot these videos on his phone.
-Even MORE unfortunately (or fortunately for him, I guess), we kept getting interrupted by texts and phone calls from various young ladies.
+NOTE: UNFORTUNATELY, I was having Dave shoot these videos on his phone, and it kept malfunctioning.
 What are you are seeing in the video is my FIFTH attempt at capturing video of circuit two, which accounts for my compromised reps on the first exercise (rows).

 If not for all the stop/start crap, I would have gotten more reps than the first set.
 And in fact, I did JUST THAT on the other two exercises.